Essay Writing Services

 If you are struggling to meet deadlines, or have fallen behind with your work and are tempted to use an essay service, then it is very likely that you need help.
 The University has a number of support services to help you.
 You can get subject-specific help, or help with your writing, from teaching staff, your Adviser of Studies, and Learning Enhancement & Academic Development Service.

-If you have been unwell, or if you have adverse personal circumstances affecting you, and find that you are worried you will miss a deadline as a result, then you must check the University’s absence policy and good cause rules.
-Also, check your course handbook to find out how you can ask for an extension.
+If you have been unwell, or if you have adverse personal circumstances affecting you, and are worried you will miss a deadline as a result, then check the University’s absence policy and good cause rules.
+Also, check your course handbook to find out how you can ask for an extension of time to complete the work.

 Students who are approached or invited to write essays for a fee.